Benefits of Solitude

 There’s always been a stigma attached around solitude.
 It seems that a significant part of the human race have been raised to think that spending time alone (and in public) is discouraged and that every task necessitates a companion.
 For most people, solitude equates to loneliness.
 Eating alone, going to the movies, and doing anything in public without company would easily generate looks of pity.

 Yes, humans are social creatures, “no man is an island,” and we were born to “naturally care, cooperate, and compete,” but it doesn’t mean our lives should continuously be filled with social events and interactions.
 We all need and deserve a little time to reflect, focus, and take care of ourselves.
-Here are six benefits of solitude and five ways you can fit alone time in your busy schedule.
+Here are six benefits of solitude and five ways you can fit alone time into your busy schedule.

-How Solitude Can Make Your Life Better
+How Being alone Can Make Your Life Better

 Solitude allows you to revitalize your mind and give birth to new ideas

 After hours of non-stop working, you’d most likely run out of energy and ideas to continue.
 When we don’t give our brain the chance to rest and replenish, it becomes overwhelmed with previous information, hindering us from coming up with new ideas.
-That’s why it’s vital that we take time off from our work to gain more clarity and allow new ideas to grow–and it doesn’t just mean turning off your computer, sitting in front of your workspace, and scrolling through your social media accounts.
+That’s why it’s vital that we take time off from our work to gain more clarity and allow new ideas to grow.
+And it doesn’t just mean turning off your computer, sitting in front of your workspace, and scrolling through your social media accounts.

 Solitude provides clarity